2 ½poundsgranny smith applespeeled, cored, and sliced into ½" wedges

 Lemon zest and juice = one medium sized lemon

-Puff pastry can be substituted with pie crust instead.
+Puff pastry can be substituted with one pie crust instead.

 Granny smith, honeycrisp, or golden delicious apples are ideal for baking.